virchan/rock_band_timelines/README.md

 # Rock Band Timelines

 A dot plot of rock band activities.
-A [Colab demo](https://colab.research.google.com/drive/1KYzdETKzd3t8xYOzpo2LhFmwUJygG73Z?usp=sharing) is presented here.
+A [Colab demo](https://colab.research.google.com/drive/1KYzdETKzd3t8xYOzpo2LhFmwUJygG73Z?usp=sharing) is presented here and locally.

 Activies of multiple rock bands are studied as a whole here.
 Such activies include release of albums, member changing, and awards.
 The result is an interactive dot plot: